xmatters/xm-labs-servicenow-event-log/README.md

       * Incident Alerts
       * Engage with xMatters
       * Conference Bridge
-2. From within ServiceNow, search from within the navigation panel for xMatters Event Logs
+2. From within ServiceNow, search and select xMatters Event Log from within the navigation panel
-3. From within the xMatters Event Logs, confirm that the Event Status, Delivery Status, and Response information are populated in the table.
+3. From within xMatters Event Log, confirm that the Event Status, Delivery Status, and Response information are populated in the table as the events are submitted and processed.

 # Troubleshooting
 For any troubleshooting complete the following: